katzenpost/katzenpost/drafts/client.rst

 =======================================

 Storage can persistence shall have multiple implementations:

 * cryptographic storage to disk

 * plaintext memory storage

 Storage API for communications metadata.

 * Records state of messages and SURB IDs for service replies or message acknowledgements.
 Items persisted link a specific queries with their replies.
 In the case of reliable messages ...
 In the case of a service query

 Information that is contained in the metadata storage consists of:

 * Message ID, SURB ID, status triples

 * Message indices?

 Information that is NOT stored in the metadata storage and is up to the consumer of the client API to implement:

 * Contents of messages

 * Contacts of clients

 * Anything implemented by the API consumer

 Implementations

 * In memory implementation.
 Nothing is persisted to disk, and all state is lost at program exit.
 No reliability guarrantees exist after a client instance is terminated.

 * On disk implementation.
 Message metadata is retained to disk for
   <duration> or until a message is acknowledged or a response is
   received.
 Upon restarting a client this metadata repository is loaded from disk.

 API methods (subject to change)

 * Create initializes a metadata store

 * Read loads a metadata store from disk

 * Write writes a metadata store to disk

 * Destroy erases a metadata store from disk

 Each store item contains one CBOR serialized structure that is deserialized into program memory at client initialization.
 At client graceful shutdown, state is stored to disk by serializing the in-memory structure and writing it to disk.
 The storage API does NOT provide journaling or fault handling in the event of a program crash.
-(Too bad, so sad?).